-(a) Relationship to Regulations.
-This Supplementary Procedure is to be read and used in connection with the .ZA Alternate Dispute Resolution Regulations, promulgated by the Department of Communications on the 22nd of November 2006 in term of Government Gazette 29405 (the "Regulations").
+(a) Relationship to Regulations: This Supplementary Procedure is to be read and used in connection with the .ZA Alternate Dispute Resolution Regulations, promulgated by the Department of Communications on the 22nd of November 2006 in term of Government Gazette 29405, as amended on the 10th of November 2017 in terms of Government Gazette 41237 (the "Regulations").

 Any term defined in the Regulations shall have the same meaning in this Supplementary Procure, together with the following additional definitions:

 "SAIIPL" means the South African Institute of Intellectual Property Law.